SAC-46 (handgun): Design

 For their clandestine overseas activities during World War II the OSS was interested in weapons that could neutralize opponents securely at a distance without being aurally or visually detectable at a distance, e.g. sound suppressed and flash suppressed firearms or crossbows.
 One of their ideas in 1943 was the SAC-46 pistol, which was intended to fire a special designed poisoned dart propelled by a commercial type -cartridge like an air gun.
 The ammunition for the gun is a dart made of transparent red plastic with a metal tip and a rubber gasket at the base of the tip.
 The dart has four fins at the tail, is about 5.75 in long with a diameter of about 0.5 in.
 The gun can be broken down into three pieces: the main body and two 16 in barrel parts.
 One of the barrel parts has the simple front sight mounted on to it.
 Fully assembled the gun is about 35.5 in long.
 It is possible to attach only one of the barrel parts to the gun to reduce the overall length at the cost of reduced accuracy.
 For quickly fitting the barrel parts on to each other and to the body of the gun simple bayonet mounts are used.

-Due to her specialized applications and large size the gun is normally transported disassembled and is assembled and loaded just prior to the shooting.
+Due to its specialized applications and large size the gun is normally transported disassembled and is assembled and loaded just prior to the shooting.
 To load the gun the operator first has to insert a fresh -cartridge in to its tubular compartment right under the barrel.
 Then he inserts the dart from the front into the short barrel part of the main body of the gun.
 The dart is now partly sticking out of the gun.
 Then he mounts one or both barrel parts on to the body of the gun.
 The gun is now ready to fire.
 To fire the gun the operator has to disengage the safety and pull the trigger.
 The from the cartridge shoots into the barrel behind the dart.
 The rubber gasket on the front part of the dart seals the gap between the dart and the inner side of the barrel so the pressure of the builds up in the barrel behind the dart and finally propels the dart out of the front of the barrel in the aimed direction of the gun.
 The shots of the SAC-46 were reported at a volume of 69 decibels (dB) compared to 140 dB or more for a normal gunshot.
-To reload the gun the operator has to un-mount the barrel, replace the -cartridge, insert a new dart into the short barrel and mount the long barrel again on to the body of the gun.
+To reload the gun the operator has to unmount the barrel, replace the -cartridge, insert a new dart into the short barrel and mount the long barrel again on to the body of the gun.
 The gun sight of the SAC-46 is a simple iron sight with a fixed front sight and a flip sight on the back of the gun.
 The flip sight has markings for 50, 100 and 150 feet for either the long (marked R for rifle) or short (marked P for pistol) barreled configuration of the gun.